wavemotion-dave/DS994a/README.md

 Thanks to the 99ers over on the AtariAge site for their help in grokking memory layouts and banking schemes.

+Thanks to Mike Brent for Classic99 and letting me use some of the simplfied disk code (and help me hook it in!).

-Hugest thanks to Marc Rousseau for TI-99/Sim as the TMS9900 and TMS9901 core are borrowed from that project.
+Thanks to Marc Rousseau for TI-99/Sim as the TMS9900 and TMS9901 core are borrowed from that project.

 Installation :